1992 Cricket World Cup final: Match officials

+Summary

 England and Pakistan played each other in the Round Robin stage and Pakistan were dismissed for 74 runs.
 However, the match could not be completed and yielded no results.

 In the final, winning the toss, Pakistan elected to bat with Ijaz Ahmed coming in as the only change from their semi final against New Zealand, while England too had one change with Derek Pringle replacing Gladstone Small.
 Pakistan openers Rameez Raja and Aamer Sohail struggled against Pringle and Chris Lewis, as both were dismissed cheaply.
 Imran Khan promoted himself and played the sheet anchor role along with Javed Miandad, pushing the scorecard.
 Imran was lucky to get a reprieve as Graham Gooch dropped a difficult chance.
 Derek Pringle bowled 4 no balls and 1 wide in his first spell, that read 8-2-13-2.
 Imran Khan and Javed Miandad struggled to score free runs and Pakistan touched the 100 mark only in the 31st over.
 Finally England broke the 139 partnership as Javed Miandad was dismissed by Richard Illingworth for 58.
 Soon Imran Khan was dismissed by Ian Botham for 72, as Wasim Akram joined Inzamam-ul-Haq.
 The pair added 52 runs from 38 balls as Pakistan scored 124 runs from their final 15 overs as the total score read 249/6 in the stipulated 50 overs, a gettable total for England's much fancied batting side.
 Derek Pringle had a dream spell of 10-2-22-3, but gave away 8 extra runs in the form of 5 no balls and 3 wides, while Richard Illingworth and Ian Botham claimed one wicket each, it became the 16th victim of the latter.